tolees/lego/content/B0858KY3XC-com.md

 ℹ️:

 - LEGO Super Mario fans can take on a fast-spinning challenge with this Boomer Bill Barrage Expansion Set (71366).
 A great gift for kids to add to their LEGO Super Mario Starter Course (71360), this collectible toy playset features a spinner with 2 ‘flying Boomer Bill figures and a rotating platform with 2 difficulty levels (with or without studs).
 An enemy Shy Guy figure and a Super Mushroom boost the gameplay options.
 The free LEGO Super Mario app has intuitive Instructions PLUS, featuring cool
+- LEGO Super Mario fans can take on a fast-spinning challenge with this Boomer Bill Barrage Expansion Set (71366).
+A great gift for kids to add to their LEGO Super Mario Starter Course (71360), this collectible toy playset features a spinner with 2 ‘flying Boomer Bill figures and a rotating platform with 2 difficulty levels (with or without studs).
+An enemy Shy Guy figure and a Super Mushroom boost the gameplay options.
+The free LEGO Super Mario app has intuitive Instructions PLUS, featuring cool

 [🛒 Check the deal!!]({{< param buyurl >}})